Skip to content

 Step 1.
 Run the Application

-Run TwoDialogs sample application.
-By default this will be located in
+Run the TwoDialogs sample application.
+By default, this is located in:

 1